justinpombrio/decision-theory-simulator/README.md

 what's happening, and what the agent's reasoning process is.
-For example, here's "UDT" on a version of the Newcomb problem where the predictor is infallible (it's the same as the one we've walked through, except for missing the two 1% random cases where the predictor makes a mistake):
+For example, here's "UDT" on a version of the Newcomb problem where the predictor is infallible (it's the same as the one we've walked through, except for missing the two 1% random cases where the predictor makes a mistake).

+The vertical lines give context:

+- `|` marks simulations.
+The outer `|` is what's actually happening; inner ones are from agents simulating hypotheticals in their minds (or, perhaps, on paper).
+- `?` marks the predictor predicting what an agent _would_ do.
+- `!` marks agents actually reasoning to make a decision.

 ```
 SIMULATE prediction